 B.P.O.
 Elks Lodge #112: Outside of the large cities, the Elks #112 Lodge boasts the largest membership in Canada and has been in operation in Stavely since 1925.
 Their motto is "Promoting & Supporting Community Needs".
 Visit the Elks page to find out further information and see what programs they offer.

 Independent Order of Odd Fellows: The Independent Order of Odd Fellows Lodge was established in the Town of Stavely in 1907.
-Beaver Lodge #27 meets on the first Thursday of the month at the Stavely Community Hall.
-For further information visit the IOOF website at www.oddfellowsalberta.com.
+Beaver Lodge #27 meets on the first Thursday of the month at the Stavely Community Hall except July and August.
+For further information contact Dale (Friday) Gugala at email@example.com or visit the IOOF website at www.oddfellowsalberta.ca.

 Fern Leaf Rebekah Lodge #36: The Rebekah Lodge #99 was started in 1927.
 Due to lack of membership, the lodge was forced to close in December 2016, however, members are more than welcome to join other members at the Fern Leaf Rebekah Lodge #36.
 New members are always welcome.